In vivo Strategic Skills Awards

 This call is closed to applications.

 - Applications are invited relating to individual PhD projects which will commence in the coming academic year.
-This may be either when a new MRC or BBSRC funded student will be starting their PhD, or where an existing MRC or BBSRC PhD student will be starting the research phase of a 4-year PhD programme (i.e. after a rotation or taught first year).
+This may be either when a new BBSRC funded student will be starting their PhD, or where an existing BBSRC PhD student will be starting the research phase of a 4-year PhD programme (i.e. after a rotation or taught first year).

 - It is not necessary to have a named student in place or departmental DTP allocations finalised at the time of making an application.